Blueguardian/robp2-b223/README.md

 ### Simulation scripts
 #### The script called 'main':
 The main script of the simulation opens a GUI where you can select what colour top- and bottom cover you would like to have produced along with options for curvature of the cover.
-The GUI also includes options for engraving, one asking the user if theu would like the phone engraved and an option for uploading your own .scg image for engraving.
+The GUI also includes options for engraving, one asking the user if they would like the phone engraved and an option for uploading your own .scg image for engraving.
+If an en engraving is desired but not provided it will provide a default image for the customer.

 When you are done selecting the options you would like for your phone, click the button marked "Order" in the bottom of the GUI.
 The process of creating the phone will then begin, to speed up the process you can change perspective to the engraving environment (the small black box) as rendering this from afar is quite slow).